 The Gaye L. Tenoso Indian Country Fellowship

-The Fellowship is named in honor of Department of Justice attorney, the late Gaye L. Tenoso.
-Gaye’s distinguished service to the Department and the people it serves spanned 30 years.
+The Fellowship is named in honor of the late Gaye L. Tenoso, a Department of Justice attorney whose distinguished service to the Department and the people it serves spanned 30 years.
 For the last six years of her life Gaye served as the Deputy Director the Office of Tribal Justice.
-Gaye’s expertise in Federal Indian law and knowledge of Tribes enabled her to be an exceptionally effective advisor on litigation and policy matters.
-She worked tirelessly to ensure that specific protections for American Indian women were included in the Violence Against Women Act Reauthorization of 2013.
+Gaye’s expertise in Federal Indian law and knowledge of tribes enabled her to be an exceptionally effective advisor on litigation and policy matters.
+She worked tirelessly to ensure that specific protections for Native American women were included in the Violence Against Women Act Reauthorization of 2013.
 Gaye also mentored many legal interns during her time at the Office of Tribal Justice, and was an inspiration and guide who left a deep impression on many young attorneys.

 Prior to serving with the Office of Tribal Justice, Gaye worked for over 25 years in the Department of Justice Civil Rights Division in the Educational Opportunities Section and the Voting Section.
 While in the Voting Section, she received the high honor of being invited by the United States Solicitor General to sit at counsel table during the Supreme Court argument in Reno v.
 Bossier Parish School District.
 In addition, Gaye led the Civil Rights Division’s Election Monitoring Program to ensure the right to vote for all Americans.
 Gaye’s passion was to ensure American Indians were provided the same access to voting as others.
 She was instrumental in bringing cases against counties in Arizona, New Mexico, and Utah to provide language assistance at the polls for American Indians, where she helped spearhead unprecedented remedies to provide voting opportunities for all.